MKAbdElrahman/MKAbdElrahman.github.io/index.md

 ## Some things you should know

 * My name is Mohamed
-* I work on inverse design an optimization of photonic devices.
+* I work on optimization/inverse design of photonic devices
 * I love applied math, physics, computer science and music

 ## Some things I've worked on